$125 off any CGM Plan. Use code FALL125

 Gazpacho is a traditional Spanish cold tomato soup enjoyed in the summer months.
 This version adds watermelon to the mix, making it a hydrating and refreshing meal for a hot summer day.

-It also contains cucumber, a great source of potassium, and vitamin C-rich tomatoes and bell pepper.
+It also contains cucumber, a great source of potassium, and vitamin C-rich tomatoes and bell peppers.
 Consider adding the avocado for a boost of antioxidants and nutritious fats.

 Ingredients